paytonward6/terraform/README.md

 # Terraform Configurations

 ## Installation

+### Terraform
+Refer to [Install Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) for instructions on how to install Terraform.

+### Docker
-Refer to [Install Docker Engine](https://docs.docker.com/engine/install/) for instructions on how to install the Docker Engine for your target hardware.
+Refer to [Install Docker Engine](https://docs.docker.com/engine/install/) for instructions on how to install the Docker Engine.

 ### Clone Repository